cadia-lvl/kaldi-speaker-diarization/templates.md

 ## rttm
 `SPEAKER <recording-id> <channel> <start-time> <duration> <NA> <NA> <speaker-number> <NA> <NA>`

 If the recording ID in utt2spk and reco2num_spk don't match then an error comes up during AHC.
 All the utterance IDs must be of the same length or it can cause errors in the rttm file.
+While the filename utt2spk implies it matches utterance ids to speaker ids, within diarization recipes it just matches utterance ids to recording ids.
+A better filename would be utt2reco but it's not since we're building on top of automatic speech recognition(ASR) tools.